-I’m calling it the “Double Survey Technique,” and the first article I created with it resulted in total traffic to this site increasing by 843% in the first week:
+I’m calling it the “Double Survey Technique,” and the first blog post I created with it resulted in total traffic to this site increasing by 843% in the first week:

 And even after that first big spike of visitors cooled off, my total traffic remained more than 2x what it was before the post.

 Now let’s dive into the details and I’ll show you exactly how I did it.

-Tip: Click here to download a bonus checklist that makes it easy to implement the Double Survey Technique.
+Tip: Click here to download a checklist that makes it easy to implement this technique.